Quantisation of derived Lagrangians: Compatibility of quantisations and isotropic structures

 \subsection{The compatibility map}

 We now develop the notion of compatibility between de Rham data and quantisations of a pair $(A \to B)$, generalising the notion of compatibility between generalised $0$-shifted pre-symplectic structures and $E_1$ quantisations from \cite{DQnonneg}.
+We begin by recalling some observations from \cite[\S \ref{DQnonneg-formalitysn}]{DQnonneg}.

-A choice of Levi decomposition of the Grothendieck--Teichm\"uller group over $\Q$ gives a formality quasi-isomorphism $E_2 \simeq P_2$.
+As explained succinctly in \cite{petersenGTformality}, a choice of Levi decomposition of the Grothendieck--Teichm\"uller group (equivalently, a Drinfeld $1$-associator) over $\Q$ gives a formality quasi-isomorphism $E_2 \simeq P_2$.
 Writing $\tau$ for the good truncation filtration $\tau_{\ge p}$ on a homological operad, a formality quasi-isomorphism automatically gives a filtered quasi-isomorphism $(E_2, \tau) \simeq (P_2, \tau)$.
 The filtration $\tau$ on $P_2$ gives the commutative multiplication weight $0$ and the Lie bracket weight $-1$, and we refer to $(P_2, \tau)$-algebras in complete filtered complexes as almost commutative $P_2$-algebras.

 Likewise, the map in \cite{voronovHtpyGerstenhaber} from the $E_2$ operad to the brace operad $\Br$ must preserve the good truncation filtrations.
 Finally, note that the good truncation filtration is contained in the filtration $\gamma$ on $\Br$ from Definition \ref{acbracedef}, since all operations of homological degree $r$ lie in $\gamma^r$, so in particular the closed operations do so.
-Thus every almost commutative brace algebra can be regarded as an $(E_2, \tau)$-algebra.
+Thus every almost commutative brace algebra can be thought of as an $(E_2, \tau)$-algebra.

-\begin{definition} Given a Levi decomposition $w \in \Levi_{\GT}(\Q)$ of the Grothendieck--Teichm\"uller group $\GT$ over $\Q$, we denote by $p_w$ the resulting $\infty$-functor from almost commutative brace algebras to almost commutative $P_2$-algebras over $\Q$. \end{definition} Note that the $\infty$-functor $p_w$ automatically commutes with the fibre functors $A \mapsto F_1A$ to the underlying filtered DGLAs.
+\begin{definition} Given a Levi decomposition $w \in \Levi_{\GT}(\Q)$ of the Grothendieck--Teichm\"uller group $\GT$ over $\Q$, we denote by $p_w$ the resulting $\infty$-functor from almost commutative brace algebras to almost commutative $P_2$-algebras over $\Q$ (after simplicially localising both categories at filtered quasi-isomorphisms), induced by the filtered quasi-isomorphism $(E_2, \tau) \simeq (P_2, \tau)$ as above. \end{definition} For readers who prefer an honest functor, we can take a cofibrant resolution $\Omega \b (P_2,\tau)$ of the filtered operad $(P_2,\tau)$ via Koszul duality as in \cite{lodayvalletteoperads}, and we can then choose a morphism $\Omega \b (P_2,\tau) \to (\Br,\gamma)$ of filtered operads realising the $\infty$-morphism.
+This induces a functor from almost commutative brace algebras to $\Omega \b (P_2,\tau)$-algebras, and bar-cobar duality for $(P_2,\tau)$ then gives us a functor from $\Omega \b (P_2,\tau)$-algebras to $(P_2,\tau)$-algebras, and we can take the composite to be $p_w$